What sources do major LLMs consider authoritative Earned Content?

 I. Universal Citation Giants (Authority + Accessibility)

-| Source | Role and Authority Signal | Citation Frequency/Model Bias | | Reddit | Functions as a source of community consensus, user-generated implementation specifics, and long-tail query answers. | Reddit leads citations at 40.1% across models; it dominates ChatGPT citations across professional verticals like business services (~141.20%) and technology (~121.88%), often outweighing traditional expert sources. | | Wikipedia | Provides structured, neutral definitions and broad factual coverage, ideal for summarization and foundational knowledge retrieval. | ~18.4% of all citations; consistently outranks official brand marketing in AI citations. | | YouTube | Favored for practical, visual explanations, tutorials, and video commentary; transcripts, engagement, and clarity are analyzed. | ~23.3% of all citations; dominates in finance (~23%). |
+| Source | Role and Authority Signal | Citation Frequency/Model Bias | |---|---|---| | Reddit | Functions as a source of community consensus; user-generated implementation specifics; and long-tail query answers. | Reddit leads citations at 40.1% across models.
+It dominates ChatGPT citations across professional verticals like business services (approximately 141.20%) and technology (approximately 121.88%), frequently outweighing traditional expert sources. | | Wikipedia | Provides structured, neutral definitions and broad factual coverage, ideal for summarization and foundational knowledge retrieval. | Wikipedia is a universal citation giant at approximately 18.4% of all citations.
+It consistently outranks official brand marketing in AI citations. | | YouTube | Favored for practical, visual explanations, tutorials, and video commentary that simplify complex topics.
+The AI analyzes transcripts, engagement, and clarity. | YouTube is the single most cited content format, accounting for nearly a quarter (approximately 23.3%) of all citations across verticals.
+In finance, it dominates citations (approximately 23%). |

 II.
 Institutional and Academic Authority (Top-Tier Trust)